intiocean/pyinter/README.rst

     $ easy_install pyinter

-But, I'm told you really shouldn't do that.
+But I'm told you really shouldn't do that.

 Documentation